Important! Please see the temporary rules for license and certification renewals and exam postponements.

 Written Tests for Crane, Blaster & Pyrotechnician Certificates

-The next written test for Blaster, Pyrotechnician, and Crane applicants will be held on January 24, 2015.
+The next written test for Blaster, Pyrotechnician, and Crane applicants will be held on the second Tuesday of January and the first Tuesday of June.
 The application deadline is 30 days prior to the test.
 You can obtain applications by using the link below for application packets.
+Tests are held at nine DOL offices across the State.

 Certifications and licenses are required for public safety and health.